GENERAL ADOPTION INFO

 Who may I speak with about this decision?

-If you would like to speak with a professional about your situation and the adoption options available, you may call us anytime, toll-free at (888) 883-6830 or (850) 577-3077.
-Ask for Marilu or Madonna.
+If you would like to speak with a professional about your situation and the adoption options available, you may call or text us any time at 850-308-1836, or toll-free 888-883-6830.
 Our telephones are answered 24 hours a day, 7 days a week.
 After hours, our answering service will help connect you to us.
 Please stay on the line as they assist you.
 We are caring, experienced professionals who will listen.
 We would be happy to speak with you about adoption, share information about families looking to adopt a child, discuss types of assistance available to you and answer your questions.
 We can assure you receive a full range of needed professional services including counseling and medical care.
 Your call is confidential and without charge.
 We will also be happy to make arrangements to meet with you in person.
 Your call does not obligate you to place your child for adoption.